 Once you decide which island you will explore, have a family planning session and choose the major things you want to see and do.
 Don't plan any more than one major activity a day, and leave at least a couple of days wide open.
 Pinpoint activities on a map-does your plan make sense or are you crisscrossing the island unnecessarily?
-If you're on Oahu and driving
+If you're on Oahu and driving to the Polynesian Cultural Center, for example, perhaps you can plan a stop at the North Shore for a picnic lunch.

 - Drive with aloha.
-Hawaiians probably drive slower than elsewhere, give way to other drivers, and never, never (never) use horns to signal dissatisfaction with another driver.
+Hawaiians probably drive slower than drivers elsewhere, give way to other drivers, and never, never (never) use horns to signal dissatisfaction with another driver.
 (The only time locals use their horns is to greet someone they know.)
-And one more thing: If you are sight-seeing and driving slowly, look in your rearview mirror to see if you are holding up traffic-if so, please pull over and let the cars go by. - Be friendly.
+And one more thing: If you are sightseeing and driving slowly, look in your rearview mirror to see if you are holding up traffic-if so, please pull over and let the cars go by. - Be friendly.
 Reach your hand out and greet everyone.
-Local residents say, "How-zit?" meaning "Hello, how are you?"
+Local residents say, "How-zit?" meaning "how are you?"
 Tell people your name and ask for theirs. - Get out of resort areas and explore.
 Resorts are fabulous, but there is so much more to Hawaii.
 Rent a car and get out and drive.
 Stop along the way, talk to local residents, ask them what their favorite beach for snorkeling is, where they love to eat, and what they'd do if they had a day off. - Be appreciative.
 Hawaii locals just love compliments.
 If you like the store, restaurant, activity, even your hotel room-tell the management.
 People in Hawaii are long on appreciation and admiration and short on criticism (even constructive criticism). - Smile.
 You're in Hawaii and it's warm and beautiful-there's a lot to smile about.